10 Simples Steps To Writing A Book (We’ve Sold One Million Copies Using These Steps)

 If the idea of writing a book intrigues you, then you can get started right away in telling your story, sharing your expertise, or teaching a skill.

-Here are ten steps to writing your book:
+Here are ten steps to writing a book:

 Are you writing a book for fun?
 To promote your business?
 To build your credibility?
 Think about the end goal of this book you want to write and how it will serve you and your readers.
 This will help you determine if you want to write fiction or non-fiction.